Venues

 This secret place rejects to promote their events, you have to subscribe

-for their newsletter or know their website to find out what is going
+to their newsletter or know their website to find out what is going

 (www.antjeoeklesund.de)